 Where?
 Eerste Van der Helststraat 27

 Why go?
-For cracking sandwiches and proper coffee
+Book this restaurant for cracking sandwiches and proper coffee

 9. Cafe Par Hasard

 What list of local favourites would be complete without a mention of a firm Dutch favourite snack – fries served in a paper cone with a good dollop of mayonnaise on top?
 Try this restaurant in Amsterdam to pick up a delicious version of this on-the-go snack at the Friterie counter next to Café Par Hasard.
 Or if you’re looking for something a little more substantial, then Par Hasard serves up hearty classics like bitterballen, fish and chips and steak tartare.
 The three-course menu for €27.50 is popular amongst locals and pretty good value in our book.

 Why go?
 Book this restaurant for classic and hearty dishes at a great price

 Don't forget to book #breakfast, it's the most important #meal of the day after all… We serve a #delicious #buffet #breakfast in #London and #Amsterdam every #morning!
 Save your #money and book before your #stay! pic.twitter.com/kdRI3Ok6n1

 Although it’s great to eat like a local in Amsterdam, don’t forget, that we serve up our very own affordable, all-you-can-eat breakfast each day at ClinkNoord.
 Our breakfast includes a selection of cereals, bread, cheeses, cold meats, salads, eggs, beans, fruit, and local foods like Hagelslag and Farmers Cake.
 As well as plenty of juices, tea and coffees to choose from.
 Book for your whole stay in advance for only €5.90 a day, or it’s €8.00 otherwise.

 Where?
 Badhuiskade 3, 1031 KV Amsterdam, the Netherlands